Last Updated: Dec 2, 2020

 The NCAA has specific rules for all its sports, making it difficult to list every intricacy between each division.
-While you can use the following information as a general guide, you should check out the NCAA website for the particulars of what needs to be done for your sport.
+While you can use the following information as a general guide, you should check out NCAA’s website for the particulars of what needs to be done for your sport.

+- Sophomore year: When sophomore year hits, start checking your mailbox for recruitment materials!
+The process really begins when you find out which schools and coaches are interested in you.
+In most cases, you can start contacting coaches in any of the divisions.
+They aren’t allowed to initiate contact with you at this point, so it’s all on you.
+You need to let coaches know you’re interested in them.
 Sophomore year also marks the start of standardized testing.
-Get your feet wet by taking the PSATs, which will give you an idea of how the real SAT will go and show you where you need to improve before colleges see your scores.
-It’s important to stay ahead of the game and make your mark early.
+Take the PSATs to get an idea of how the real SAT will go and show you where you need to improve before colleges see your scores.
 “At the end of your sophomore year before school lets out, request a copy of your transcript and school profile.
 Send a copy of your transcript, any test scores you have, and your profile to each school you are interested in,” says Coach Whelan.

-When you finally reach junior year, it’s time to get serious.
+- Junior year: When you finally reach junior year, it’s time to get serious.
 Believe it or not, college is right around the corner!
 Sign up for the SAT or ACT and get a head start, so if you don’t do so well the first time around, you can take them again.
-Talk to your guidance counselor about where you stand in your academics; they are one of the best resources you have available to you, since the NCAA rules are so strict about communicating with coaches.
+Talk to your school counselor about where you stand in your academics; they are one of the best resources you have available to you, since the NCAA rules are so strict about communicating with coaches

 As actual athletics are concerned, coaches “really want to see recruits live to evaluate,” says DeGeorge.
 “It is very difficult to get a feel for the speed and size of the game on film.”
 Seeing an athlete live can range from going to an actual game or going to a summer clinic or camp, both of which were a huge help for Lemire.
 “I went to all the summer camps and clinics that the UMass coach had; that really allowed me to be noticed by her.”
 If a coach is having a clinic and you're invited, go!